Gui Khury: X Games

 Khury was invited to his first X Games at the 2019 X Games Summer Event in Minneapolis.
 By participating in the event, he became the youngest ever competitor at an X Games at the age of 10 years and 7 months, breaking the previous record set by Jagger Eaton seven years earlier.
 At the same time, he became the youngest athlete to land a 900 at an X Games.

 1080

 On 8 May 2020, at age 11, Khury became the first person to land a 1080 (three full revolutions) on a vertical ramp, breaking Tony Hawk’s record 900 on a vertical ramp set in 1999.
-(Tom Schaar landed the first-ever 1080 at the age of 12 in 2012 on a mega ramp, which allows a skater to build up more momentum than on a standard vert ramp.)
+(Tom Schaar landed the first-ever 1080 at the age of 12 in 2012 on a mega ramp, which allows a skater to build up more momentum -at a greater potential for bodily harm- than on a standard vert ramp.)
 He achieved it after 10 attempts.
 Khury performed the feat “in an indoor skateboard training facility built at his home in Curitiba, Brazil, by Green Box,” a Brazilian company.
 Khury's father, Ricardo Khury Filho, credited school closures due to the COVID-19 pandemic with providing his son extra time and energy to practice the technique.
 Professional skateboarders Bob Burnquist and Tony Hawk called him to congratulate him on the accomplishment.